-Today may be the last day of my life in which I am off and my wife is not so I figure I’d write up what’s happened to me, and us, since our story ended with us heading home from my Mom’s wedding to Tom Doyle last November.
+Today may be the last day of my life in which I am off and my wife is not so I figure I would write up what’s happened to me, and us, since our story ended with us heading home from my Mom’s wedding to Tom Doyle last November.

-Last Tuesday and Wednesday I took the New York State Bar Exam, which I have to pass to become a New York lawyer.
-It’s a two-day ordeal consisting of a combination of multi-state questions, including multiple-choices much like in any other standardized test, and essays and questions about New York law.
+Last Wednesday and Thursday I took the New York State Bar Exam, which I have to pass to become a New York lawyer.
+It is a two-day ordeal consisting of a combination of multi-state questions, including multiple-choices much like in any other standardized test, and essays and questions about New York law.
 I took it at the Javits Center, a cavernous convention-center along the Hudson in midtown.
 A big room with rows and rows of desks with rows and rows of aspiring lawyers.
-It’ll take months to find out if I passed.
+It will take months to find out if I passed.

 If I do, I formally apply for admission, which is largely a formality.
 Then, assuming all goes well, I get admitted to practice law in the State of New York.
 I get a nice certificate.
 Being admitted in New York, though, does not let me practice in another state.
 While some states allow for reciprocity—you let my lawyers practice/I let yours—New York is not one of them.